 Prior to occupancy, sponsors must commit in writing that they will provide written notice to the jurisdictional Public Housing Authority (or, where there is no local Public Housing Authority, RIHousing as the Section 8 Administrator for the State) committing to the acceptance of tenant-based vouchers.
-Sponsors should ensure that their marketing reaches households with tenant-based vouchers.
+Sponsors should ensure and be prepared to demonstrate that they are proactively marketing the units to households with tenant-based vouchers.